 |Admin menu: Contains account settings such as dashboard email delivery and editor permissions.
 Admins have total access to all account settings, while editors can only edit specific settings (see Editing Explore account settings).
 See Explore admin settings for more information on the components of the Admin menu.|

 When you open Explore, you are automatically dropped into the Dashboards library.
-The Dashboards, Queries, and Data sources libraries all have the same interface.
+The Dashboards, Queries, and Datasets libraries all have the same interface.
 This section will walk you through a library interface.

 - Header: Displays the name of the library you're in and the number of items in the library.
 This is the total number of items, whether or not they have been created by you or shared.

-- Main window: Contains a list of all your dashboards, queries, or connections.
+- Main window: Contains a list of all your dashboards, queries, or datasets.
 There are two tabs you can use to change the list of items in the library's main window.

 - All: Displays every item, no matter if it was created by you or shared.

-- My dashboards/queries/data sources: Only displays the dashboards, queries, or connections that were created by you.
+- My dashboards/queries/datasets: Only displays the dashboards, queries, and datasets that were created by you.

 - Settings: Shows a drop-down menu with actions you can perform on the item.
 You can use Settings to edit, duplicate, and delete items.
 For queries and dashboards, you can also select to share.
-The Settings icon () will appear when you hover over an item name.
+The Settings icon () will appear when you hover a dashboard, query, or dataset name.

-In Explore, editors and admins can create new queries, dashboards, and connections using Explore's Builders.
-Builders contains all available customization options and settings.
-For more information on creating and customizing queries, dashboards, and connections, see Getting Started with Zendesk Explore.
+In Explore, editors and admins can create new queries, dashboards, and datasets using Explore's Builders.
+Builders contain all available customization options and settings.
+For more information on creating and customizing queries, dashboards, and datasets, see Getting Started with Zendesk Explore.

 Editors and admins can create and edit queries in the Query Builder.
 The Query Builder automatically opens whenever a user creates a new query or selects an existing one.
 For more information, see Creating and customizing queries.